Dan-Viner/LinuxWS/DesketopEnvironments/awesome/README.md

                                 c.border_color = beautiful.border_normal
                                 c.opacity = 0.7
                              end)

+For extended capabilities I also used [this github page](https://github.com/blueyed/awesome-opacity).
+The init file (which is also available in this repository) contain all the necessary opacity controls.
+Then I added these key-bindings for dynamic control over the opacity in the current window using "Mod,Shift,+/-":

+	-- my client-specific key-bindings
+	awful.key({ modkey, "Shift"}, "-", function(c) opacity.adjust(c, -0.05) end),
+	awful.key({ modkey, "Shift"}, "=", function(c) opacity.adjust(c, 0.05) end),

 **startup applications**: start applications using `awful.util.spawn()` in the rc.lua file.
 An example from my configurations: